Shrinking the Supply Chain: Target needs an integrated digitalization strategy to thrive as an omnichannel retailer

 - The future of retail is precarious for all big box stores.
 Target must digitize to stay successful.

-This post was originally published on the Digital Initiative’s public blogging platform, Open Knowledge as part of the 2017 RC TOM Challenge.
+This post was originally published on the Digital Initiative’s classroom blogging platform as part of the 2017 RC TOM Challenge.

 While many big-box brick-and-mortar retailers focus on closing stores and cutting costs, Target (NYSE: TGT) is bucking the trend by opening new stores, renovating existing locations, and pouring money into its physical infrastructure.